Gijinkstra/EstimationTheoryNotebooks/meta/TeachingPlan.md

 ## Coursework Assignments

+- Submit Python notebooks at the end of each week (10%)
+- Project (will need at least EKF) + interview (90%)

 ## Assessment Plan

-- Coursework to be released on
+- Coursework to be released on Week 3 (2 March) or earlier
-- Deadline:
+- Deadline: 20 April
-- Interviews:
+- Interviews: 21-24 April